Jump to section

 Testing will depend on the clinical signs that your pet is displaying when he arrives at the clinic.
 Any information you can provide will be important such as recent illnesses, toileting habits, appetite, and activity level.
 Standard tests will include blood tests to verify the function of the organs (kidney, liver, pancreas), and to provide baseline markers for electrolytes and enzymes levels which will be monitored throughout treatment.
 Blood tests can also reveal the possibility of underlying disease processes that could complicate the poisoning.

-If the physical examination reveals a tender abdomen or the presence of a mass, imaging tools like x-rays and ultrasound may be recommended so the veterinarian can see if there is an obstruction.
+If the physical examination reveals a tender abdomen or the presence of an intestinal blockage, imaging tools like x-rays and ultrasound may be recommended so the veterinarian can see if there is an obstruction.

 Cocoa Mulch Poisoning

 Stabilizing your dog will be key to the treatment.
 If he is having seizures, medication will be given to bring them under control.
 Gastric lavage will be done as opposed to inducing emesis if your pet is seizing.
 However, if he is not and the veterinary team feels that having your pet vomit is safe, this is the best option for eliminating cocoa mulch.
-Active charcoal will also be given to bind the remaining toxins together.
+Vomiting is most effective if it occurs within the first couple of hours post ingestion.
+Activated charcoal will also be given to bind the remaining toxins together.

-Intravenous therapy will provide additional fluids to assist in helping the body process and flush the toxins.
-Fluid therapy is also beneficial as the team works to balance enzymes and electrolytes.
+Intravenous therapy will provide additional fluids to assist the body process and flush the toxins.
+Fluid therapy is also beneficial to balance electrolytes.

 Tremorgenic Mycotoxins